viclw17/viclw17.github.io/_posts/2018-11-29-raymarching-algorithm.md

 <figcaption style="text-align: center;">Image from - <a href="https://en.wikipedia.org/wiki/Ray_tracing_(graphics)">Wikipedia</a></figcaption>
 <br>

 >In raymarching, to find the intersection between the view ray and the scene, we start at the camera, and move a point along the view ray, bit by bit.
-At each step, we ask “Is this point inside the scene surface?”, or alternately phrased, “Does the SDF evaluate to a negative number at this point?“.
+At each step, we ask “Is this point inside the scene surface?”, or alternately phrased, **"Does the SDF evaluate to a negative number at this point?"**.
 If it does, we’re done!
 We hit something.
 If it’s not, we keep going up to some maximum number of steps along the ray.

 >We could just step along a very small increment of the view ray every time, but we can do much better than this (both in terms of speed and in terms of accuracy) using “**sphere tracing**”.